goriok/runners-autoscaler/README.md

 It might worthing tweaking the memory/cpu limits according to your needs.

-For example, if you want to use an `8Gb` instance size, it might not worth using `4Gi` since it will take slighly more than half of the allocatable memory therefore it would allow only 1 runner pod per instance.
+For example, if you want to use an `8Gb` instance size, it might not worth using `4Gi` since it will take slightly more than half of the allocatable memory therefore it would allow only 1 runner pod per instance.

 ## Cleaner
 The Runner Autoscaler Cleaner (next cleaner) is the application configured in `deployment-cleaner.template.yaml` that allows you automatically clean (delete) unhealthy runners and linked jobs.